This page contains advice on the general care of items that you may have purchased from me, together with any relevant instructions.

 To maintain the lustre, simply dust regularly with a soft lint-free cloth.
 If the lustre fades over time, then it can be easily refreshed by using a paste wax (Briwax or similar).
 Apply a thin coat of the wax and allow to dry before buffing with a soft lint-free cloth.
 For a deeper shine, simply repeat the process a few times.
 Do not be overly generous with the wax, otherwise the result may be streaked rather than a uniform lustre.

 Waxed finishes do not like getting wet!
-If they get splashed with water, the result will probably be with white spots on the surface which are unlikely to disappear with a simple polish.
-You will need to rub back with some ultra-fine grade wire wool (most DIY shops), making sure you rub ‘with the grain’.
+If they get splashed with water, the result will probably be white spots on the surface which are unlikely to disappear with a simple polish.
+You will need to rub back with some ultra-fine grade wire wool (0000 grade, available most DIY shops), making sure you rub ‘with the grain’.
 The timber can then be repolished as above.

 An oiled finish is harder wearing than a wax because it soaks into the wood – it doesn’t just sit on the surface – and each coat chemically bonds to the previous coat.
 I tend to use this on my bowls that may contain food and on my salt & pepper mills that are to be handled a lot.
 I will use a minimum of 4 coats but on porous woods it will be a lot more.